RohitSattu/MatchTiles-Game/README.md

 Match tiles to win.

-# Play
+# [Play](https://htmlpreview.github.io/?https://github.com/RohitSattu/Memory-Game/blob/master/index.html) to play the game

-- you can play this game at https://webspace.ocad.ca/~3157793/MemoryGame_RohitSattu/
+- Click [here](https://htmlpreview.github.io/?https://github.com/RohitSattu/Memory-Game/blob/master/index.html) to play the game
 - try to match 2 tiles.
 To win the game, you need to match all the tiles.

 # Made